Return to House on Haunted Hill: Plot

 Although the 12 hours are up, the master locking mechanism begins to lock the house down again.
-Ariel escapes but discovers that Paul has entered into the house to look for her, and goes back inside.
+Ariel escapes but discovers that Paul has entered the house to look for her, and goes back inside.
 Convinced Michelle wants the idol for herself, Desmond attempts to kill her.
-Michelle however is killed by Vannacutt.
-The rest of the group discovers a way out of the asylum but it is blocked by iron bars.
-The ghost of an inmate shows Ariel that the idol is in the asylum's basement crematorium.
+Michelle, however, is killed by Vannacutt.
+The rest of the group discovers a way out of the asylum, but it is blocked by iron bars.
+The ghost of an inmate shows Ariel that the idol is in the asylum's basement, or crematorium.

 Ariel, Paul, and Dr. Hammer descend to the crematorium and discover the "heart of the house," composed of living flesh.
-Ariel tries to destroy the idol but it is indestructible.
+Ariel tries to destroy the idol, but it is indestructible.
 She then reasons that if it is flushed down the sewer and leaves the building, the spirits will be freed.
 The team is ambushed by Desmond, who wants the idol.
 The ghosts seize Desmond and burn him alive after he has a vision about a patient dying a similar death.
-Dr. Hammer is overcome by the idol's evil and tries to strangle Ariel.
-The ghost of Vannacutt and inmates appear, Vannacutt hoping one of them will die in the fight.
+The idol's evil overcomes Dr. Hammer and tries to strangle Ariel.
+The ghost of Vannacutt and the inmates appear, Vannacutt hoping one of them will die in the fight.
 Hammer recovers his senses, but Dr. Vannacutt kills him.
 Ariel throws the idol into the sewer.
 The spirits vanish, and several attack Dr. Vannacutt, tearing him apart.
-The building comes unsealed and Ariel and Paul leave.
+The building comes unsealed, and Ariel and Paul leave.

 In a post-credits scene, a man and woman are about to have sex on a beach.
 The woman feels something under the sand.
-They dig, and pull the Baphomet idol into the light.
+They dig and pull the Baphomet idol into the light.